The Turkish Van is a longhair breed with a bushy tail. This cat loves the water, and is surprisingly low maintenance.

 If you do decide that the Turkish Van is right for you, you should be prepared to have it join you in the bath.
 Perhaps you and your will take a swim in the pool as well.

 You should be prepared to wait for a while for a kitten to become available.
-Depending upon where you live, there may not be a Van breeder nearby.
-So, you may have to travel to get your new cat if you want to meet in person first.
-Otherwise, many breeders will ship.
+Also, depending upon where you live, there may not be a Van breeder nearby.

 Although this breed is not rare in its native Turkey, the Van is highly valued there, and is relatively rare in the rest of the world.